xypine/Godot-SDF/README.md

 3. Assign the shadermaterial's shader to be the "raymarching.shader" found in this folder.
 4. Now take a look at the shader params.
 Godot doesn't currently support using arrays as params, so the slots are hardcoded.
 The slots for spheres start with "s" and the slots for boxes start with "b".
 The slots ending with "s" indicate scale and the slots ending with "b" indicate the boolean operation of the given slot.
 5. The slot-system will be a pain to work with, but atleast it is easy to update from code using ```material.set_shader_param("[shape (s/b)]" + str(slotIndex) + "booleanOperation/scale/blank for position", value eg. Vector3(1, 1, 1) )```
-6. Have fun if possible, you can message me for advice but I am not a professional so my advice could end up really not being helpful.
+6. Have fun where possible, you can message me for advice but I am not a professional so my advice could end up really not being helpful.